geneontology/ribbon/README.md

 Short form matrix view of all GO annotations for a given gene

 ## Acknowledgments
-- Thanks to Sibyl Gao (@sibyl229) for knowing what to do and how to do it, Josh Goodman for making his code available as a launching point, Seth Carbon (@kltm) for bearing with my naive questions, and Chris Mungall (@cmungall) for all the usual fantastic things he does
+- Thanks to Sibyl Gao (@sibyl229) for knowing what to do and how to do it for AGR usage, Josh Goodman for making his code available as a start point, Seth Carbon (@kltm) for bearing with my naive questions, and Chris Mungall (@cmungall) for all the usual fantastic things he does

 ## Installation
 - Make sure node.js is installed - see https://nodejs.org/en/download/